 A company ramping up for increased demand may increase raw materials and work-in-progress inventory at a faster rate when it expects robust future growth.
 As such, we might consider oversized growth in those categories to offer a clue to a brighter future, and a clue that most other investors will miss.
 We call it "positive inventory divergence."

 On the other hand, if we see a big increase in finished goods, that often means product isn't moving as well as expected, and it's time to hunker down with the filings and conference calls to find out why.

 What's going on with the inventory at Tekelec?
 I chart the details below for both quarterly and 12-month periods.

 Let's dig into the inventory specifics.
-On a trailing-12-month basis, finished goods inventory was the fastest-growing segment, up 26.2%.
+On a trailing-12-month basis, finished goods inventory was the fastest-growing segment, up 34.2%.
 That can be a warning sign, so investors should check in with Tekelec's filings to make sure there's a good reason for packing the storeroom for this period.
-On a sequential-quarter basis, raw materials inventory was the fastest-growing segment, up 5.6%.
-Tekelec seems to be handling inventory well enough, but the individual segments don't provide a clear signal.
+On a sequential-quarter basis, finished goods inventory was also the fastest-growing segment, up 56%.
+That's another warning sign.

 Foolish bottom line

 When you're doing your research, remember that aggregate numbers such as inventory balances often mask situations that are more complex than they appear.
 Even the detailed numbers don't give us the final word.
 When in doubt, listen to the conference call, or contact investor relations.
 What at first looks like a problem may actually signal a stock that will provide the market's best returns.
 And what might look hunky-dory at first glance could actually be warning you to cut your losses before the rest of the Street wises up.